DevOps

 IOT & Infrastructure@Home

 Closely connected to my interest in DevOps, I started to use the ubiquitous RaspberryPi single-board computer for deploying and hosting applications at home.
-My earliest interest was to get a complete environment for hosting container based applications, based in Hashicorp Nomad and a Kubernetes Cluster with K3S.
+My earliest interest was to get a complete environment for hosting container-based applications, based in Hashicorp Nomad and a Kubernetes Cluster with K3S.

-Further exploring the potential of using a Raspberry Pi as a home server, I became fascinated with IOT Stack, a set of Docker containers that run on a Raspberry Pi and provide the IOT sensor management application ESP Home, the home automation system home assistant, and utilities like an MqTT server, InfluxDB, and Grafana.
+Further exploring the potential of using a Raspberry Pi as a home server, I became fascinated with IOT Stack, a set of Docker containers that run on a Raspberry Pi and provide the IOT sensor management application ESP Home, the home automation system home assistant, and utilities like an MQTT server, InfluxDB, and Grafana.
 Their setup, configuration and utilization is an ongoing interest.
 Based on this stack, I also added various IOT sensors to my home.

 Microcontroller

 The basic for IOT sensors are Microcontroller, and the Arduino family is the most prominent one.
 I have been using these microcontrollers with custom C programs as well as integrated them into my IOT system.
 My blog posts explore different Arduino boards and single board computers, the boards chipset, pin configurations, communication protocols, and explain how to program them with C or Micro Python.
-I also explore sensors such as the DHT11 temperatur sensor or PIR motion sensors
+I also explore sensors such as the DHT11 temperature sensor or PIR motion sensors

 Particularly interesting was using the Raspberry Pico and its unique Pio state machine language.
 Two public GitHub repositories help with debugging and show a C-based library.